 To be eligible for Title IV aid, the student must have a high school diploma or its equivalent, or must demonstrate an ability to benefit from a program of study offered by a school (see Section 5.11 for more information on ability-to-benefit provisions).
-Historically some students may have been admitted under prior ability-to-benefit provisions; see History of Ability-to-Benefit Provisions, Appendix H.3.
 A school must develop and follow procedures to evaluate the validity of a student's claim of high school completion if the school or the Department has reason to believe that the student's high school diploma is not valid or the student obtained a diploma from an entity that does not provide secondary school education (see also Section 4.2). [§668.16(p); §668.32(e)(1) and (2)]

-Revise Section 5.11, page 15, column 1 and 2, as follows:
+Revise Subsection 5.11, page 15, column 1 and 2, as follows: